upjabir/SCAS-EHRSQL/README.md

-# EHRSQL 2024 shared Task: SQL Generation through Classification Answer Selector by LLM
+# SQL Generation through Classification Answer Selector by LLM (SCAS)
-This repo contains the source code to reporduce result obtained in the shared task EHRSQL 2024
+This repo contains the source code to reporduce result obtained in the [SCAS](https://aclanthology.org/2024.clinicalnlp-1.63.pdf).

 ## Steps to Reproduce